youtube/cobalt/cobalt/site/docs/reference/starboard/modules/image.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: image.h"
+# Starboard Module Reference: image.h
----

 API for hardware accelerated image decoding.
 This module allows for the client to feed in raw, encoded data to be decoded directly into an SbDecodeTarget.
 It